To determine if symptoms such as sensitivity of extremities to cold are due to the presence of abnormal proteins called cryoglobulins in the blood.

 Is there something I can do to get rid of my cryoglobulins?

-In general, no. If they are due to a temporary condition, such as a bacterial infection, then they may go away when the infection resolves.
+In general, no. If they are due to a temporary condition, such as an infection, then they may go away when the infection resolves.
 If they are due to a chronic condition, such as an autoimmune disorder, then they may reduce as a consequence of treating the underlying condition, but many persist.
+In type I cryoglobuinaemia, effective treatment of the underlying immune cell cancer will reduce the amount of cryoglobulin in the blood.
 In some cases, apheresis may be performed to remove cryoglobulins from the blood and to relieve symptoms, but this may help only temporarily.

 What are some other tests that may be done to determine the underlying cause of cryoglobulinemia?